bioinfo-ut/Y-mer/README.md

 ---
 ## 🧪 Model Creation & Training

-At the moment, our ready-to-use models are adapted for the detection of the main sub-clades of haplogroups common in present-day Europe and miss many important haplogroups that are common outside Europe.
+At the moment, our ready-to-use models are adapted for the detection of the main sub-clades of chrY haplogroups common in present-day Europe and miss many important haplogroups that are common outside Europe.
 These restrictions were set by our use of the 1000 Genomes Project and the Estonian Biobank data as references in the models we have generated and tested.
 When working with data from other world regions or when aiming for higher haplogroup resolution within a region, the users can design their own haplogroup lists and train their own models based on high quality reference data they have access to.

 ### 1. Prepare Input Files
-The first step of creating a new model involves the generation of a list from .bam (.cram or .fastq) files of high quality genomes representing, ideally with at least 10 individuals per each targeted haplogroup, from the range of haplogroups to be examined.
+The first step of creating a new model involves the generation of a k-mer list from .bam (.cram or .fastq) files of high quality genomes, ideally with at least 10 individuals per each targeted haplogroup.
 The IDs of each of these files should be presented as a list in a table, similar to the example file [`men.txt`](https://github.com/bioinfo-ut/Y-mer/blob/main/model_training/men.txt).
 In this tab-separated file, each line represents one haplogroup to be included in the model.
 The name of each haplogroup is shown in the first column.
 Other columns show ID-s of individuals from the given haplogroup.
 There is no limit set to the number of individuals per haplogroup but 10 individuals is advisable as a minimum.

-The structure of the [`women.txt`](https://github.com/bioinfo-ut/Y-mer/blob/main/model_training/women.txt) file, containing the ID-s of female WGS data from which female k-mer lists will be created, is the same as the men.txt but has only just one row, where the entry in the first column should be ‘N’, followed by entries of the IDs of female WGS data to be used.
+Another required file is [`women.txt`](https://github.com/bioinfo-ut/Y-mer/blob/main/model_training/women.txt), which should contain the ID-s of female WGS data from which female k-mer lists will be created.
+The structure of the [`women.txt`](https://github.com/bioinfo-ut/Y-mer/blob/main/model_training/women.txt) file is the same as the men.txt, but has only just one row, where the entry in the first column should be ‘N’, followed by entries of the IDs of female WGS data to be used.
 In the case of available models, we have used 15 female high-coverage genomes for building female k-mer lists.

 - Include at least **10 individuals per haplogroup**